Proxmox vs VMware: What Are the Main Security Differences?

 VMware offers more comprehensive encryption features:

-Security Implication : VMware provides more extensive and easier-to-implement encryption options, offering better protection for data at rest and in motion.
+Integration with external key management systems Security Implication: VMware provides more extensive and easier-to-implement encryption options, offering better protection for data at rest and in motion.

 5. Patch Management and Updates